Search results

 Induced hypothermia after cardiac arrest did not improve survival

+This article is over 5 years old, and the information may therefore be outdated.
 Since 2005, the guidelines for the care of unconscious cardiac arrest patients have been to cool the body temperature down to 33 degrees Celsius.
 A large, randomised clinical trial led by Lund University and Region Skåne in Sweden has shown that this treatment does not improve survival.
-The study is published in the New England Journal of Medicine.
-“These results will affect the current guidelines
+The study is published in the N

 Honorary Doctor Sir George Martin dies at the age of 90